Things Every Parent should know about their children’s feet!

 The foot is a complex structure comprised of 26 bones.
 That’s a lot!
 These bones are designed to support the entire body, adapt to uneven surfaces and absorb shock.
 A baby’s foot contains more cartilage than bone, which, over time, will fuse and harden into adult bones.
 Although the structure of the foot develops fully by the first 2 years, the bones themselves will not fully develop and harden until around the age of 18.
 This is why it is crucial to have good shoes early on, so that the bones are allowed to develop naturally.

 The greatest changes in foot growth occur in the first 3 years.
 On average, a child will grow up to 12 sizes in just thier first three years!
 This is why doctors recommend getting your toddler’s foot measured at least once every three months to ensure that their shoes fit properly.
 Shoes that are too small can deform the toes and permanently damage the foot. .
 This may mean getting your child a new pair of shoes every 3 to 6 months, but after the age 4, you can count on them lasting in one size for about 8 to 12 months.
 (This does not include exceptions due to growth spurts however).

 Kids’ feet endure about 3 times more stress than the average adult foot.
 This is because of children’s high activity levels and greater proportion of high impact activities compared with adults.
 Because of the high stress that a child’s foot endures, children should wear shoes with good shock absorption, a well-made foot bed, and durable soles.
-Flexibility is also very important in childrens shoes, it helps strengthen the mucscles on their own!
+Flexibility is also very important in childrens' shoes; it helps them to strengthen the mucscles on their own!